ykang23/ykang23/README.md

 - 👋 Hi, I’m @ykang23
 - 👀 I’m interested in machine learning
-- 🌱 I’m currently learning databases
-- 📫 How to reach me ...ykang23@colby.edu
+- 📫 How to reach me ...kangyeeun23@gmail.com

 <!---
 ykang23/ykang23 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.